Estimating Motor Symptom Presence and Severity in Parkinson's Disease from Wrist Accelerometer Time Series using ROCKET and InceptionTime: Results

-Based on \gls{aso}, InceptionTime with automatically tuned hyperparameters is stochastically dominant over \gls{rocket} for bradykinesia estimation but not for tremor or dyskinesia estimation.
-InceptionTime with tuned hyperparameters is stochastically dominant over the wavelet \gls{mlp} approach for all symptoms.
+[1]{\num[round-mode=figures,round-precision=3]{#1}} InceptionTime and \gls{rocket} are always stochastically dominant over the wavelet \gls{mlp}.
 In none of the studied cases does hyperparameter tuning yield superior performance over the default InceptionTime hyperparameters.
-The results are analyzed in detail by symptom henceforth.
+The performance of InceptionTime compared to \gls{rocket} varies by symptom and metric.
+Statistical power exceeds 0.8 unless stated otherwise.